ngocbaoo/SpeechEmotionRecognition/README.md

 Download RAVDESS and extract into the `audio/` folder.
 Adjust path if needed in the notebook.

-### Results

-- Model achieves high accuracy on training and validation sets.
-- The notebook provides plots for training history and confusion matrix.

-### Future Work

-- Add support for other datasets: CREMA-D, SAVEE, Toronto Emotion.
-- Apply noise augmentation for robustness.
-- Convert to real-time inference app with Streamlit or Flask.
-- Integrate attention mechanism into LSTM.

 ### Requirements

 - Python 3.8+